Fliko/release/README.md

 Creates a github release to be deployed with generated changelog.

 ### Rebase on Release
-As code moves through stages it collects minor changes, all branches should be up to date with production latest
+As code moves through stages it collects minor changes, this merges codes final form back into dev stages.

 ## Developer Flow